curvefi/curve-contract/tests/README.md

 ```bash
 pytest tests --pool <POOL NAME>
 ```

-To run against one of the templates, use `template-base` or `template-y`.

 You can optionally include the `--coverage` flag to view a coverage report upon completion of the tests.